-Cybis introduced a white version of Pat-a-Cake in 1978 as a new named sculpture called Bisquit at $60; by 1983 the retail price had risen to $95.
+Cybis introduced a white version of Pat-a-Cake in 1978 as a new named sculpture called Bisquit at $60; he was retired in 1984 at $95.
 The second photo demonstrates how the two vary only in coloration.
-Both of these colorways were retired between 1982 and 1988.

 However, when in the early 1980s Cybis did this special event piece in an edition of 200 for Brielle Galleries they specifically named it Pat-A-Cake in White with Carrot (not “Bisquit with Carrot”).
 I am certain of the name because that was how the sculpture was advertised on the event invitation we received.
 This was one of the fairly rare instances of an event piece being individually numbered, as shown in the second photo.

 The first of only two multi-rabbit sculptures was Bunnies ‘Cotton, Puff and Snow’ which was made for a relatively short term of 1980–1982.
 Issue price was $250 – perhaps a bit high for an open edition but I suppose the logic was that it contains three bunnies instead of just one!
 It was retired at $295.
 This piece is 4.5” high and never had a variant.
 It was designed by Lynn Klockner Brown.

 Bunny ‘Bon Bon’ and His Offspring/Variants